View All Books in the Exhibition

 Thomas G. Plant Co.

-Boston: 1910 (circa)
+Boston: c.
+1910

 Each consumer could feel like a queen in this line of shoes.

-From the Influence : Influencing Buyers section of the exhibition
+From the Influence : Influencing_Buyers section of the exhibition

 Scenes from The Winter's Tale